ibm-mas/image-set-configs/README.md

 python scripts/create_iscs.py --catalog ../python-devops/src/mas/devops/data/catalogs/v9-260326-amd64.yaml
 ```

+This will process the specified catalog and generate:
+- Catalog ISC file (e.g., `catalogs/v9-260326-amd64.yaml`) using the `catalog_digest` from the catalog data
-This will process the specified catalog and generate ISC files for all CASE packages and extras defined in that catalog.
+- ISC files for all CASE packages defined in that catalog
+- ISC files for extras (MongoDB, Amlen) from ansible-devops

 The script automatically resolves short catalog names to the full path in the python-devops repository.

 ### Process All Recent Catalogs
 ```bash